 When you file an SR-22, it will last for a certain period.
 The amount of time will depend on your state laws and the type of violation you have.
 The most common duration for an SR-22 is about three years.
 Some states may also require you to have a form on file for up to five years if the violation is serious enough.

 Also, note that your insurer will need to tell the state if you cancel your policy.
 This is because an SR-22 certifies that you have a certain amount of insurance.
 Not carrying any would go against what the form indicates.
 Your state may also terminate or suspend your license if you don’t follow the form’s terms.
 Be sure to check your state’s SR-22 terms so you don’t violate any rules.

 Frequently Asked Questions

 How long do you need to keep an SR-22?

-A: Your state will usually require you to have an SR-22 on file for a certain period.
+Your state will usually require you to have an SR-22 on file for a certain period.
 This is normally for about three years.
 The exact duration will depend on how serious the violation is.
-The time that it’s on file can be as long as five years in some cases.
+For example, while the normal length is three years, some states may require you to keep an SR-22 form for up to five years.

 What violations require an SR-22?